HaireLab/madrean-pines/README.md

 # madrean-pines

 ## Data and code in this repository were used to conduct the analysis for the following paper:
-Sandra L. Haire, Miguel L. Villarreal, Citlali Cortés Montaño, Aaron D. Flesch, José M. Iniguez, José Raúl Romo León, and Jamie S. Sanderlin. (in review).
-Climate refugia for Pinus spp. in topographic and bioclimatic environments of the Madrean Sky Islands of México and the United States. < journal, volume, issue: pages, DOI >
+Sandra L. Haire, Miguel L. Villarreal, Citlali Cortés Montaño, Aaron D. Flesch, Jose M. Iniguez, José Raul Romo-Leon, and Jamie S. Sanderlin.
+(2022).
+Climate refugia for Pinus spp. in topographic and bioclimatic environments of the Madrean Sky Islands of México and the United States.
+Plant Ecology (accepted).

-Note: under development

 ### Repository Contents

 ### Data

-Spatial data outputs are available. < USGS Data Release url > or < databasin.org location >
+Spatial data outputs are available. < USGS Data Release url > and on Data Basin: https://databasin.org/galleries/b27fbb9c42b849fe9029827095449d07/

 Tabular data used to run the model scripts (in folder: data/tab)